bolt/boltforms/docs/fields.md

 {% do form.your_field_name.setRendered %}
 ```

-If you know you have remaining fields, and you don't want them remdered, you
+If you know you have remaining fields, and you don't want them rendered, you
 can simply pass `form_end` the `render_rest: false` option, i.e.:

 ```twig